Baystation12/Baystation12-Lore/Section 3.md

 - **Blackstone Foundries**

-While it might not make it to the headlines, Phoenix Foundries is a necessary provider of low to medium-end planetary and orbital vehicles.
-Many cheap shuttles and interplanetary couriers were churned out at one of Phoenix's many automated plants, as well as an almost endless line of terrestrial crawlers, speeders, and exosuits.
-Recently, Phoenix has been looking at upsizing and trying to break into the larger vessel market, though only time will tell if it succeeds.
+While it might not make it to the headlines, Blackstone Foundries is a necessary provider of low to medium-end planetary and orbital vehicles.
+Many cheap shuttles and interplanetary couriers were churned out at one of Blackstone's many automated plants, as well as an almost endless line of terrestrial crawlers, speeders, and exosuits.
+Recently, Blackstone has been looking at upsizing and trying to break into the larger vessel market, though only time will tell if it succeeds.

 - **Dawnlight Celestial Defence**